-Effective Tuesday, September 4, the Board of County Commissioners has lifted Stage 1 fire restrictions in unincorporated Summit County, in recognition of reduced fire danger.
+Effective Tuesday, October 9, the Board of County Commissioners has lifted Stage 1 fire restrictions in unincorporated Summit County, in recognition of reduced fire danger.

 Lifting Stage 1 fire restrictions maintains consistency with other jurisdictions in and around Summit County, including U.S. Forest Service lands.
-All districts of the White River National Forest and the counties of Mesa, Garfield, Pitkin and Eagle also plan to lift restrictions this week.
+All districts of the White River National Forest lifted fire restrictions on Oct.
+9.

-Fire districts, county officials and U.S. Forest Service personnel will continue to monitor conditions throughout the late summer and fall.
-The Board of County Commissioners encourages the public to remain vigilant in wildfire prevention throughout the remainder of the summer season, which lasts until snow hits the ground.
+Fire districts, county officials and U.S. Forest Service personnel will continue to monitor conditions throughout the fall.
+The Board of County Commissioners encourages the public to remain vigilant in wildfire prevention and campfire safety.

 For information about fire restrictions in other counties, view statewide fire restriction and fire danger information across Colorado.

 Summit County, in partnership with local towns and the Dillon Ranger District of the White River National Forest, is using a variety of strategies to prevent wildfire.
 Join us in our efforts by reviewing the info below and taking appropriate action.
 Help us stop a wildfire before it starts.

 - Check For Restrictions: Find out if local fire restrictions are in place: Stage 1 Fire Restrictions allow campfires only in developed campgrounds, inside permanent fire pits or fire grates.
 Stage 2 Fire Restrictions prohibit campfires altogether.

 - Build Properly: If no restrictions are in place, build a campfire by selecting a level, open site, away from logs, trees and brush.
 Clear grass, leaves and needles within 5 feet of the fire's edge.
 Scoop a depression at the center of the cleared area, and set ring of rocks around the depression.